CompRhys/roost/README.md

 ## Work Using Roost

-A critical examination of compound stability predictions from machine-learned formation energies [[Paper]](https://www.nature.com/articles/s41524-020-00362-y) [[arXiv]](https://arxiv.org/abs/2001.10591)
+* A critical examination of compound stability predictions from machine-learned formation energies [[Paper]](https://www.nature.com/articles/s41524-020-00362-y) [[arXiv]](https://arxiv.org/abs/2001.10591)

+* Active learning based generative design for the discovery of wide bandgap materials [[arXiv]](https://arxiv.org/abs/2103.00608)

 If you have used Roost in your work please contact me and I will add your paper here.